A few references for translators

 - An explanation of JTS’s word counting practice is available here if you’d like to see it, and our style conventions for media articles are here.

-If you need to see it again, the JTS registration kit in here.
+If you need to see it again, the JTS registration kit is here.
 I did done some badly needed updating back in 2004...

-I live in Hachioji with my wife Kumi; one of our three sons, Takayoshi (dark blue shirt), Noritsugu (white shirt) and Masanori (light blue shirt; the boy in the red shirt is their cousin Matt); and a sweet little kitty called Nini, who is named after a train station.
+I live in Yamaguchi with my wife Kumi; one of our three sons, Takayoshi (dark blue shirt), Noritsugu (white shirt) and Masanori (light blue shirt; the boy in the red shirt is their cousin Matt); and a sweet little kitty called Nini, who is named after a train station.
+Before moving to Yamaguchi, my wife’s hometown, in 2017, I lived in Hachioji, Tokyo, for the better part of 36 years.

 We used to have two other cats, Miyu and Taro, who got along splendidly; but they both died in 2009.
 Needless to say, we miss them very much.
 I didn’t know how I’d make it through the day without them.
 Miyu helped keep my papers from blowing away, and Taro—when in the house—would often ﬁnd a place to crash in some crazy position.
 Miyu was also good at just hanging around and looking cute, while Taro ran around outside all day sticking his nose into who-knows-what—though it’s not as though he was beyond conking out on my lap!
 But no matter how long a day I put it, it was Miyu who was always somewhere nearby.
 Nini, of course, is doing a good job of taking over their old roles.